Constraints on dark matter with future MeV gamma-ray telescopes

 \subsection{GECCO}

-GECCO (the Galactic Explorer with a Coded Aperture Mask Compton Telescope) combines a Compton telescope with a coded mask telescope for high energy and angular resolution in the range of 0.2 to 8 MeV.
+GECCO combines a Compton telescope with a coded mask telescope for high energy and angular resolution in the range of 0.2--8 MeV.
+The expected energy resolution is $<1^\circ$ between 0.5 and 5 MeV, and the expected angular resolution is $\sim 1$ arc min in the $4 \times 4\ \mathrm{deg^2}$ coded aperture mask data analysis and $4^\circ$--$8^\circ$ in the $60 \times 60\ \mathrm{deg^2}$ Compton telescope analysis.
 An overview of GECCO is given by \cite{Orlando_2022}.